zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ## Alternative Inputs

 So that’s what you have out of the box, but Apple provides many alternative ways to interact with the system as well.
-Not all of these are specifically targeted towards aiding those with vision disabilities, but they all felt worth investigating and seeing how the benefits and drawbacks of each alternative compared.
+Not all of these are specifically targeted towards aiding those with vision disabilities, but they all felt worth investigating to compare the benefits and drawbacks of each.

 ### Keyboard and Trackpad